jayaseelan-james/the-pragmatic-programmer/The Pragmatic Programmer.md

   - Credentials for external services
   - Logging levels and location
   - IP address, port, and license keys
-- Static Configuration
+- Static Configuration:
   - Store configuration in flat files (like YAML/JSON) or databases, depending on structure and change frequency.
 Load as a global data structure at startup.
   - Preferably, wrap configuration data in a thin API to decouple code from representation details, avoiding direct global access.
-- Configuration as a Service
+- Configuration as a Service:
   - Use a service API to store configuration data externally, rather than relying on flat files or databases.
   - Storing configuration behind a service API allows sharing, global updates, controlled access, a